 What happens after the information has been submitted?

 The submittal will be circulated to and reviewed by the IEEE-SA Standards Board Review Committee (RevCom).
 RevCom members will enter their comments in myProject which will then be available to the submitter for consideration and reply.
 All documentation, including the replies to the comments, will be considered.
 The recommendation of RevCom will be presented to the IEEE-SA Standards Board for final action.
 The submitter will be notified of these actions.

 What does RevCom typically look for when reviewing submitted documents?
 RevCom will considered the following:

 Was the balloting group balanced

 Was the ballot valid with at least a 75% return and less than 30% abstentions?

 Did the ballot gain at least 75% approval?

 Was coordination with the required organizations achieved?
 Were all coordination comments accepted?
 If not, has a rationale been provided?

 Were all members of the balloting group given an opportunity to see all the unresolved negatives and reasons why they could not be resolved?

 Were all members of the balloting group given an opportunity to change their votes as a result of change(s) made to resolve negative ballots?

 If there is copyrighted material in the document, is there a copyright release included in the submittal package and has IEEE staff reviewed and approved any such release?

+What happens after the document is approved?
 The IEEE Standards Publications Department will be notified that the document has been approved by the IEEE-SA Standards Board.
 An editor will be assigned to work on the project and will be your contact throughout the publishing process.
 Also, the IEEE-SA will make formal application to ANSI for recognition as an American National Standard.